-People using Myers and Briggs' theory to describe their personality will talk about personality type in terms of four-letter codes, like ESTJ or INFP.
+In Myers and Briggs' theory, personality types are described in terms of four-letter codes, like ESTJ or INFP.
 Each of the four letters signifies a key aspect of an individual's personality.

 Myers and Briggs' theory of personality types tells us that seemingly random variations in people’s behavior are actually quite predictable, as they are due to basic differences in the ways individuals approach key functions of thought, behavior, and interaction.
 Myers and Briggs described individual differences in terms of four personality dichotomies.
 Each dichotomy consists of two distinct and opposing styles, for instance Extraversion versus Introversion.